 Photoemission and Atomic Resolution Laboratory

-The laboratory features a soft X-ray beamline with an angle-resolved photoelectron spectrometer for angle-scanned and photon energy-scanned X-ray photoelectron spectroscopy (XPS, ARPES) and diffraction (XPD/PhD).
-A low-temperature scanning tunnelling microscope (STM) provides a complementary real-space view of the sample.
-In-situ surface preparation facilities include ion sputtering, high-temperature annealing and physical vapour deposition.
+The laboratory integrates a soft x-ray beamline with an angle-resolved photoelectron spectrometer and a low-temperature scanning tunnelling microscope (STM) in the same ultra-high vacuum system.
+On-site surface preparation facilities include ion sputtering, high-temperature annealing and physical vapour deposition.
 A fast-entry load lock and ports for user-supplied equipment are also available.

 The beamline is operational and open to general users, cf. User Information.
 For further information please refer to our beamline article, or contact the beamline scientist, email@example.com.